Code-Institute-Submissions/CoachingPsychology/README.md

+The project brief:

+In this project, you’ll build a static front-end site to present useful information to users, using all the technologies that you have learned about so far using the following technologies
+Required: HTML, CSS

+Optionally the project can include  Bootstrap and/or other CSS libraries/frameworks.

 # AlisonReadon
 New site for consultancy business

-Alison reardon require a new website for executive coaching consultancy business.
+the brief for the website was for a new  executive coaching consultancy business.
 She already has a website www.coaching-psychology.co.uk
 However it does have usability problems and issues namely:

 1) It has has an Outdated Website Design